Information for Employers during COVID-19

 There is due to be an amendment made to the Redundancy Payment Act 1967 under the Emergency Measures in the Public Interest

 (Covid-19) Bill 2020 such that Section 12 of the Act will not have effect during the ‘emergency period’ between the 13th March 2020 and the 31st May 2020.
-The amendment will ensure that employees who have been laid-off or put on short time will be able to seek redundancy payments during the ‘emergency period’ to avoid a situation where
+The amendment will ensure that employees who have been laid-off or put on short time will not be able to seek redundancy payments during the ‘emergency period’ to avoid a situation where

 employers find themselves unable to pay redundancy claims where cash-flow may be severely restricted as a result of the pandemic.
 The amendment ensures that Section 12 ‘shall not have effect during the emergency period in respect of an employee who has been laid off or kept on short-time due to the effects of measures required to be taken by his or her employer in order to comply with, or as a consequence of, Government policy to prevent, limit, minimise or slow the spread of infection of Covid-19’.

 Watch this space for further updates once the Bill has passed.